Kinetic temperature and pressure of an active Tonks gas

-To model the active Tonks gas or 1D-ABP system, we consider $N$ purely-repulsive active Brownian disks confined to a 1D channel of length $L$ as shown in Fig.~\ref{figure_1}.
+To model the active Tonks gas or 1D-ABP system, we consider $N$ purely-repulsive active Brownian disks confined to a periodic 1D channel of length $L$ as shown in Fig.~\ref{figure_1}.
 An active force $F_{a} = \gamma U_{a}\cos{\theta}$ is applied to each particle where $\theta$ is the angle between the positive x-axis and the particle's orientation vector, $\gamma$ the translation drag coefficient, and $U_a$ the constant self-propelling speed.
-All particles undergo rotational Brownian motion with a characteristic reorientation time $\tau_R$.
-The motion of each particle is governed by the overdamped set of equations:
+All particles undergo rotational Brownian motion with a characteristic reorientation time $\tau_R$, { where the particle's orientation vector is restricted to the two-dimensional plane parallel to the channel.
+Thus}, the motion of each particle is governed by the overdamped set of equations:

 where $F_c$ is the interparticle force and $\xi(t)$ is Gaussian white noise characterized by $\langle \xi(t) \rangle = 0$ and ${\langle \xi(t)\xi(t') \rangle = (2/\tau_{R})\delta(t-t')}$.
 We consider the limit where the effects of translational Brownian motion are nominal.
 The interparticle force $F_c$ arises from a Weeks-Chandler-Anderson (WCA) potential characterized by a potential depth $\varepsilon$ and Lennard-Jones diameter $\sigma$~\cite{Weeks1971-kp}.
 As our active force is bounded, a sufficiently steep potential mimics a hard-particle interaction.
 A choice of $\varepsilon/(F_a \sigma) = 100$ results in hard particle statistics with a particle length of $\sigma_p = 2^{1/6} \sigma$.
 Using the \texttt{HOOMD-blue} software package~\cite{Anderson2020-wl}, all simulations were conducted with 1,000 particles and run for a minimum duration of 5,000~$\sigma/U_0$.